 Now $[D^+]=[f^{+*}E]$ is nef over $Z$.
 If $[D]=0\in N^1(X/Z)_{\RR}$, then we get $[(-D)^+]=-[D^+]$ nef over $Z$ as well, so $[D^+]=0$.
 This shows that $D\mapsto D^+$ induces a linear map $N^1(X/Z)_{\RR}\to N^1(X^+/Z)_{\RR}$, which is automatically surjective.
 If $[D^+]=0\in N^1(X^+/Z)_{\RR}$, from the equation \eqref{eq:FLIPQfacAndN1same} and the fact $K_{X^+}+\Delta^+$ ample over $Y$ we see that $a=0$, so by the same argument we get $[E]=0\in N^1(Y/Z)_{\RR}$ and thus $[D]=[f^*E]=0\in N^1(X/Z)_{\RR}$.
 Thus the linear map $N^1(X/Z)_{\RR}\to N^1(X^+/Z)_{\RR}$ is an isomorphism. \end{proof}

 \begin{lemma}[cf. {\cite[Lemma 3.38]{KM98}}] Let $Y$ be a quasi-excellent integral Noetherian algebraic space over a scheme $S$.
 Let $X$ and $X'$ be algebraic spaces projective over $Y$ that are integral, normal, and birational to $Y$.
 Suppose that $Y$ admits a dualizing complex $\omega_Y^\bullet$.
-Denote by $K_X$ and $K_X'$ canonical divisors on $X$ and $X'$ defined using the exceptional pullbacks of $\omega_Y^\bullet$.
+Denote by $K_X$ and $K_{X'}$ canonical divisors on $X$ and $X'$ associated to the exceptional pullbacks of $\omega_Y^\bullet$.

 Let $\Delta\geq 0$ be a $\mathbf Q$-Weil divisor on $X$ such that $K_X+\Delta$ is $\QQ$-Cartier.
 Let $\Delta'\geq 0$ be the birational transform of $\Delta$ on $X'$ and assume that $K_{X'}+\Delta'$ is $\QQ$-Cartier.
 Assume that the following hold. \begin{enumerate}[label=$(\roman*)$,ref=\roman*]